rihp/polywrap-landing-page/README.md

 ## Develop
 `yarn dev` - Build the site, and start the development server.
 The dev server is hosting the site at http://localhost:3000/.
 Whenever changes are made, the site should automatically rebuild.

+## Theme

+Color and themes should be modified from the `src/theme/index.ts` file, by updating constants.